Home GM 6.2L EcoTec3 L86/L87 Engine

 GM 6.2 EcoTec3 Engine Overview

 As was said, the GM 6.2 L86 and L87 are all aluminum engines.
 They use a 90-degree aluminum cylinder block with cast-in iron cylinder liners.
 By the way, the engine block is similar to the 5.3-liter EcoTec3 version.
 The 6.2-liter engine gets its displacement from the increased bore of 103.25 mm (4.065 in).
 The 92 mm (3.622 in) stroke is the same across all Gen5 small block engines.
 The rotating assembly features a forged-steel crankshaft, I-beam powder-metal connecting rods (6.098 in long), and cast aluminum domed pistons optimized for direct injection.
-Like 5.3L V8 L83, this engine also got piston oil jets/squirters, variable-displacement oil pump (wet sump), and nodular main bearing caps.
-All of these components work both well for improving engine efficiency and extending long-term engine durability.
+Like the 5.3L V8 L83, this engine also had piston oil jets/squirters, a variable-displacement oil pump (wet sump), and nodular main bearing caps.
+All of these components work well for improving engine efficiency and extending long-term engine durability.

 The 6.2L EcoTec3 engine features a pushrod OHV design and a single camshaft sitting inside the engine block.
 Aluminum cylinder heads come with two valves per cylinder (16 valves total).
 Pushrods activate intake and exhaust valves via low-friction roller-pivot rocker arms.
 Furthermore, the valvetrain includes hydraulic roller-lifters, and no valve clearance adjustment is required.
-Instead of the already conventional VVT system found of most modern engines with DOHC, the L86/L87 uses a dual-equal camshaft phasing system that adjusts timing at the same rate for both intake and exhaust valves.
+Instead of the already conventional VVT system found in most modern engines with DOHC, the L86/L87 uses a dual-equal camshaft phasing system that adjusts timing at the same rate for both intake and exhaust valves.
 Compared to the 5.3L motor, the L86 6.2L version has larger valves.
 The intake valve diameter is 2.126 in.
-(54 mm); the exhaust valve diameter - 1.590 in.
+(54 mm); the exhaust valve diameter is 1.590 in.
 (40.4 mm).
 Pushrods are the same 7.85 inch-long with 0.342 in.
 (8.7 mm) outside diameter.
 The camshaft has the following specs: 200/207 duration (intake/exhaust), 0.551 in./0.524 in. valve lift for intake and exhaust, respectively.

-In addition to a tank-located low-pressure fuel pump, the 6.2L L86/L87 engine has an additional high-pressure fuel pump mounted in the valley between cylinder heads.
-The camshaft drives the HP pump by an additional cam called a trilobe.
-This pump pressurizes fuel up to 15Mpa (150 bar) and sends it to direct injectors.
+In addition to a tank-located low-pressure fuel pump, the 6.2L L86/L87 engine has a high-pressure fuel pump mounted in the valley between cylinder heads.
+The camshaft drives the HP pump with an additional cam called a trilobe.
+This pump pressurizes fuel up to 15 MPa (150 bar) and sends it to direct injectors.
 And then, direct fuel injection technology precisely shoots fuel directly into the combustion chamber.
 Engineers also placed platinum-tipped spark plugs closer to the center of the combustion chamber to further improve the combustion process.
-The electronically controlled ignition system Quick Sync 58X also features individual coils near plugs design and low-resistance spark plug wires.
+The electronically controlled ignition system Quick Sync 58X also features individual coils near plugs and low-resistance spark plug wires.
 The truck-style intake manifold is made of composite material.
 It's fitted with a drive-by-wire electronic throttle body with a 4-bolt 87 mm throttle valve.
 The engine also got the newest E92 ECU, which manages all electronic systems and engine data.

 Active Fuel Management Technology

 The 6.2L L86 version features GM's Active Fuel Management (AFM) technology.
 The AFM is a cylinder deactivation technology that alternates between V-4 and V-8 modes depending on load conditions.
 It is an oil-operated system that deactivates the lifters on selected cylinders, closing the valves for those cylinders.
-The newer 6.2L L87 version switched to the latest Dynamic Fuel Management technology (DFM) that alternates between any of 17 different firing orders based on demand, calculated every 125 milliseconds.
+The newer 6.2L L87 version switched to the latest Dynamic Fuel Management technology (DFM), which alternates between any of 17 different firing orders based on demand, calculated every 125 milliseconds.
 Both engines can run on gasoline or gasoline-ethanol blends of up to 85% ethanol (E85).
 Chevy/GMC trucks and SUVs with the 6.2L EcoTec3 motor are flex-fuel capable.

 Engine Specs